DablewCodes/The-Last-of-Us-Reviews-Sentiment-Analysis/README.md

 For this analysis, I only used the user reviews for the base game i.e. 'user_reviews_g1' dataset.

+Only cleaning done was to remove non-English reviews because their character encoding made them show up as symbols/non-usable characters

 71.1% of users gave it a perfect 10, which is a considerably high score for a videogame.

 ![newplot](https://user-images.githubusercontent.com/77541950/228797166-8a1ed875-efdf-4bfb-80a3-09ff9cf3c9c3.png)